 Feedback from lessons learned indicated the need to include all levels of care and ancillary products, if applicable, in the conservation plan.
 If your provider system has children's hospitals, ambulatory surgery centers, outpatient clinics and/or long-term care facilities, utilization and logistics of products and supplies must be incorporated into the plan.
 Additionally, it is vital that ancillary products are considered when contemplating allocations and purchase orders.
-For example, during the recent drugs and solutions shortages, as large volume solution bags went on back order, smaller volume bags, compounding products, and syringes also went on back order because of practice changes.
+For example, during the recent drugs and solutions shortages, as large volume solution bags went on back order, smaller volume bags, compounding products and syringes also went on back order because of practice changes.
 Therefore, conservation planning should include actual and the additional ancillary products that may be required to sustain a clinical and/or operational practice change.

+To learn more, please contact: Kylie Taylor, Dir., Assurance., supplyassurance@vizientinc.com.
 As the nation's largest member-driven health care performance improvement company, Vizient provides solutions and services that empower health care providers to deliver high-value care by aligning cost, quality and market performance.
 With analytics, advisory services and a robust sourcing portfolio, we help members improve patient outcomes and lower costs.